U.S. Department of State Seal

 Kazakhstan: Case-by-Case Determination for Intercountry Adoptions between the United States and Kazakhstan.

-Please note: While policy changes appear to have made adoptions possible again, the Mission has not yet observed any completed adoptions.
+Please note: While adoptions appear to be possible again since the 2012 Kazakhstan suspension, U.S. Consulate General Almaty has not yet observed any completed adoptions.

-Pursuant to information received from the Government of Kazakhstan, the Committee for the Protection of Children’s Rights of the Ministry of Education and Science of the Republic of Kazakhstan according to paragraph 7 of Article 112 of the Code of the Republic of Kazakhstan “On Marriage (Matrimony) and Family,” has authorized Cradle of Hope as an adoption service provider to operate in the Republic of Kazakhstan.
-The Ministry also requested full compliance with post-adoption report submission in accordance with paragraph 4 of Article 86 of the Code of the Republic of Kazakhstan “On Marriage (Matrimony) and Family”.
+Pursuant to information received from the Government of Kazakhstan, the Committee for the Protection of Children’s Rights of the Ministry of Education of the Republic of Kazakhstan authorized Cradle of Hope as an adoption service provider to operate in the Republic of Kazakhstan in 2019.
+The Ministry requested full compliance with post-adoption report submission in accordance with paragraph 4 of Article 86 of the Code of the Republic of Kazakhstan “On Marriage (Matrimony) and Family.”

 U.S. Immigration Requirements